Palace of Darius in Susa

 The Palace of Darius in Susa was a palace complex that was built at the site of Susa, Iran, during the reign of Darius I over the Achaemenid Empire.
 The construction was conducted parallel to that of Persepolis.
 Manpower and raw materials from various parts of the Achaemenid Empire contributed to its construction.
 It was once destroyed by fire and was partially restored later; little has remained from the complex, which is today part of an archaeological site.

 History

 The palace complex was constructed by the Achaemenid king Darius I in Susa, his favorite capital.
 Construction works continued under Darius I's son, Xerxes, and to a lesser extent, Artaxerxes I (465–424 BC) and Darius II (423–404 BC).
 Artaxerxes II (404–358 BC) partially restored the palace as it was destroyed by a fire during the reign of Artaxerxes I fifty years earlier.
 The palace was captured and plundered by the invading Macedonians under Alexander the Great in December 330 BC.

-The site of the palace has been greatly damaged during the past seven decades.
+The site of the palace has been greatly damaged since the 1930s, including by urban development, erosion of the walls, illegal excavations, and Iraqi bombardment during the 1974–75 Shatt al-Arab conflict.